-- County Lines remains the dominant drug dealing method across the County. - Almost half of those committing drug-related crimes who are known to the police use opioids, with 45% using crack cocaine (with significant overlap between these two groups as many will use both substances). - 8% of police nominals with drugs markers are known to use benzodiazepines; this is a matter of concern as this class of drug is an aggravating risk factor in fatal drug overdoses locally. - Synthetic substances are a cause for concern, including synthetic cannabinoids (including SCRA's/ SPICE), benzodiazepines and opioids, including Nitazenes.
+- County Lines remains the dominant drug dealing method across the County. - Almost half of those committing drugrelated crimes who are known to the police use opioids, with 45% using crack cocaine (with significant overlap between these two groups as many will use both substances). - 8% of police nominals with drugs markers are known to use benzodiazepines; this is a matter of concern as this class of drug is an aggravating risk factor in fatal drug overdoses locally. - concern, including synthetic cannabinoids (including SCRAs/SPICE), benzodiazepines and opioids, including Nitazenes.
 A current National Patient Safety Alert (July 2023) has been issued on Nitazenes because of an elevated number of overdoses (with some deaths) in people who use drugs, primarily heroin, in many parts of the country.
 Potency and toxicity are often uncertain, and therefore more unpredictable with greater risks associated with use. - Young girls in particular report high exposure to online drug dealing.
 Online supply to adults has also featured in recent drug related deaths.

-Use of substances and harmful patterns of use of substances:
+Use of substances and harmful use of substances: